 New York City native Taylor Mali is one of the most well known poets to have emerged from the poetry slam movement.
 His life, words and mission speak of inclusion, not exclusion, which makes him an unexpected force among dissimilar wordsmiths.

 After nine years of teaching in a regular classroom, Mali sought out a larger one, and he has performed and lectured globally ever since.
 Still a staunch supporter of educators and the art of teaching, Mali’s New Teacher Project has a goal of attracting 1,000 new people to the field of education through “poetry, persuasion, and perseverance.”

-He is the author of two books of poetry, The Last Time As We Are (Write Bloody Books 2009) and What Learning Leaves (Hanover 2002), and four CDs of spoken word.
+He is the author of three books of poetry, Bouquet of Red Flags, The Last Time As We Are, and What Learning Leaves, and four CDs of spoken word.

 A past president of the nonprofit Poetry Slam, Inc., Taylor is one of the fortunate ones who make his living as a spoken-word and voiceover artist.
 He has also narrated several books on tape, including The Great Fire (for which he won the Golden Earphones Award for children’s narration).